Fiorello La Guardia

-Fiorello Henry La Guardia (Note: Pronounced /fiːəˈrɛloʊ ləˈɡwɑːrdiə/ fee-ə-REL-oh-_-lə-GWAR-dee-ə; /it/) (born Fiorello Raffaele Enrico La Guardia; (Note: La Guardia signed his surname as a single word with no space between the La and the capitalized G which follows, but also with no space between his initial F and the surname; in his lifetime his surname was almost always written as two words.)
-December 11, 1882 – September 20, 1947) was an American attorney and politician who represented New York in the U.S. House of Representatives and served as the 99th mayor of New York City from 1934 to 1946.
+Fiorello Henry La Guardia (Note: English pronunciation: /ˌfiːəˈrɛloʊ ləˈɡwɑːrdiə/ FEE-ə-REL-oh-_-lə-GWAR-dee-ə.) (born Fiorello Raffaele Enrico La Guardia; (Note: /it/.)
+(Note: La Guardia signed his surname as a single word with no space between the La and the capitalized G which follows, but also with no space between his initial F and the surname; in his lifetime his surname was almost always written as two words.)
+December 11, 1882 – September 20, 1947) was an American attorney and politician who served as the 100th mayor of New York City from 1934 to 1946.
+He previously represented New York in the U.S. House of Representatives from 1917 to 1919 and again from 1923 to 1933.
 He was known for his irascible, energetic, and charismatic personality and diminutive, rotund stature.
-(Note: Only five feet, two inches (1.57 m) tall, La Guardia was called "the Little Flower" (Fiorello is Italian for "little flower").)
-A member of the Republican Party, La Guardia was frequently cross-endorsed by parties other than his own, especially parties on the left under New York's electoral fusion laws.
-A panel of 69 scholars in 1993 ranked him as the best big-city mayor in American history.
+(Note: Only five feet, two inches (1.57 m) tall, La Guardia was called "the Little Flower", literally translating his Italian given name Fiorello.)
+A progressive member of the Republican Party, La Guardia was frequently cross-endorsed by parties other than his own, especially parties on the left under New York's electoral fusion laws.
+A panel of 69 scholars in 1993 ranked him as the best big city mayor in American history.

 Born to a family of Italian immigrants in New York City, La Guardia quickly became interested in politics at a young age.
 Before his mayoralty, La Guardia represented Manhattan in the U.S. House of Representatives and later served in the New York City Board of Aldermen.
 Amidst the Great Depression, La Guardia campaigned on his support for Franklin D. Roosevelt and his New Deal programs and won the 1933 election.
 As mayor during the Great Depression and World War II, La Guardia unified the city's transit system; expanded construction of public housing, playgrounds, parks, and airports; reorganized the New York Police Department; and implemented federal New Deal programs within the city.
-He pursued a long series of political reforms, curbing the power of the powerful Irish-controlled Tammany Hall political machine that controlled the Democratic Party in Manhattan.
-He also re-established merit-based employment and promotion within city administration.
+He pursued a long series of political reforms, curbing the power of the powerful Irish-controlled Tammany Hall political machine that controlled the Democratic Party in Manhattan, replacing its influence with merit-based employment and promotion in bureaucracy.

 La Guardia was a highly visible national political figure.
 His support for the New Deal and relationship with President Roosevelt crossed party lines, brought federal funds to New York City, and cut off patronage to La Guardia's Tammany enemies.
 La Guardia's WNYC radio program "Talk to the People", which aired from December 1941 until December 1945, expanded his public influence beyond the borders of the city.